danielb42/whiteflag/README.md

     wf.Alias("x", "first",  "The first number.")
     wf.Alias("y", "second", "The second number.")

-    // we don't CheckInt() for x und y before Get'ting them so
+    // we don't do a FlagPresent() check on x und y before Get'ting them so
-    // the program will exit if not both flags are specified,
+    // the program will exit if not both flags are specified, thus making
-    // thus making them 'required' flags
+    // x and y 'required' flags

     x := wf.GetInt("x")
     y := wf.GetInt("y")